unluav/img_proc/README.md

 [link](http://askubuntu.com/questions/451221/ubuntu-14-04-install-nvidia-driver) for when this fails

 ## Install Cuda
+Note: Do not do these steps if you cannot install the NVIDIA driver
 1. [Downoad Cuda](https://developer.nvidia.com/cuda-toolkit) at the time of writing we are using 8 so get that
 2. run
 ```